Kimbix/single_gpu_passthrough_for_all/README.md

 The Ultimate Single GPU Passthrough Guide

+# NOTES
+	- This guide is written from the perspective of an Arch User, if any of the steps differ in your distribution, or I have missed something in your distribution, you can make an Issue and I'll take a look at it, you can also write to my Discord: Kimbix#0234.
+	- If you also feel like something is poorly redacted, I am sorry, English is not my native language and you can send corrections to my Discord (Kimbix#0234), or make an Issue.
+	- When a command contains brackets "[]" the content inside them are not to be taken literally and you HAVE to replace them with what is written inside them.
+Example: "sudo groups [your username]" I would write "sudo groups kimbix"

 # Prerequisites
 ## AMD USERS
 If you have an AMD CPU you must enable the following in your BIOS.